clovyr/chia-example/README.md

 All of the necessary tools like `chia` and `cdv` are already installed and a connection to testnet10 is pre-configured.

+### TIPS
-We suggest opening [this page](https://github.com/clovyr/chia-example/blob/main/README.md) in a separate browser tab so you can easily refer to these resources while you work.
+- We suggest opening [this page](https://github.com/clovyr/chia-example/blob/main/README.md) in a separate browser tab so you can easily refer to these resources while you work
+- To make sure you're viewing the latest docs and examples, in the Clovyr Code terminal:
+   - `cd /home/clovyr/git/github.com/clovyr/chia-example` - navigate to the repo directory
+   - `git pull` - pull the latest changes
+- To view a markdown page like this one in the Preview Pane (pretty mode), press `CTRL+SHIFT+V`.
+- For help or to chat with others in the community, join chia_network.public on [Keybase](https://keybase.io).
+- For help with Clovyr Code for Chialisp, look for the Clovyr Code channel in the above Keybase group.

 ===================================================

 ## Coming Soon: [Chialisp Developer Challenge](https://github.com/clovyr/chia-example/blob/main/intro/90-Chialisp-Developer-Challenge.md)

 ## Getting Started with Clovyr Code and Chia